Skip to main content

 What is the Community Right to Buy?

-The government is introducing a new Community Right to Buy as part of its English Devolution and Community Empowerment Act, something Locality has been calling for along with our partners at the We’re Right Here campaign.
+The government has introduced the Community Right to Buy as part of its English Devolution and Community Empowerment Act, something Locality has been calling for along with our partners at the We’re Right Here campaign.

-This new right will make it easier for communities to take valued community assets like local buildings and spaces into community ownership.
-The act will be passed in the coming weeks.
+This new right makes it easier for communities to take valued community assets like local buildings and spaces into community ownership.

-A new Community 'Right to Buy’ would replace the existing Community 'Right to Bid' which was introduced as part of the Localism Act 2011.
+The Community 'Right to Buy’ replaces the existing Community 'Right to Bid' which was introduced as part of the Localism Act 2011.

 As the national experts in community ownership, Locality has advice, tools and training to help local people and local authorities with every step of transferring buildings and spaces into community ownership.